Oksta1002/awesome-sparse-novel-view-synthesis/README.md

-# Awesome Sparse Novel View Synthesis
+# Awesome Sparse View Synthesis
 A curated list of papers, datasets, and resources on sparse novel view synthesis.

 ## Datasets